 2024 ASJA Conference

-ASJA’s 2024 “Conference From Anywhere” takes place online Sept.
+ASJA’s 2024 “Conference From Anywhere” took place online Sept.
 24 to 26.
-It will be held in conjunction with the members-only networking opportunity, Client Connections 2024 – A Virtual Event!, which runs Sept.
+It was held in conjunction with the members-only networking opportunity, Client Connections 2024 – A Virtual Event!, which runs Sept.
 26 and 27.

 Who attends?